1991 US Open – Women's doubles

 Gigi Fernández and Martina Navratilova were the defending champions but lost in the third round to Katrina Adams and Manon Bollegraf.

 Pam Shriver and Natasha Zvereva won in the final 6–4, 4–6, 7–6^{(7–5)} against Jana Novotná and Larisa Savchenko.

+This was Novotná’s 8th consecutive grand slam doubles final, making all four finals in 1990 and 1991.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.